muretti0114/UGA2019/README.md

 	* Accuracy :

-		The data should be regularly analysed and updated, because some occurrence of new values unknowned till now could occured, in this case the app should warned the costumer that the values seems strange and the accurtacy could be lowered.
+		The data should be regularly analysed and updated, because some occurrence of new values unknowned till now could occured, in this case the app should warned the customer that the values seems strange and the accurtacy could be lowered.

-		Those  occurrence could be explained, by an wrong entered values by the costumer too, so before any more analyzes it could be good to ask  him if he as not type the wrong value.
+		Those  occurrence could be explained, by an wrong entered values by the customer too, so before any more analyzes it could be good to ask  him if he as not type the wrong value.

 	* Connection :

 		The easiest way to cop with this risk is to check before sending the values on the web service.
-And warned the costumer if the service is down.
+And warned the customer if the service is down.

 	* Values entered :